louisheizlsperger/louisheizlsperger.github.io/_pages/research.md

 ### Work in Progress

-Income inequality in mortality rates over the course of the Covid-19 pandemic (with Johannes Spinnewijn)
+Income Gradient in Mortality during the Covid-19 Pandemic in Belgium (with Johannes Spinnewijn)